What is INDAPAMIDE?

 What side effects may I notice from receiving INDAPAMIDE?

 Dizziness or headache may occur.
 If any of these effects last or get worse, tell your doctor or pharmacist promptly.
 Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.
-Indapamide may cause dehydration and electrolyte imbalance.
-Tell your doctor right away if you have any symptoms of dehydration or electrolyte imbalance, including: extreme thirst, very dry mouth, muscle cramps/weakness, fast/irregular heartbeat, confusion, decreased urination.
-Tell your doctor right away if you have any serious side effects, including: decrease in vision, eye pain.
+This medication may cause dehydration and electrolyte imbalance.
+Tell your doctor right away if you have any symptoms of dehydration or electrolyte imbalance, including unusual dry mouth/thirst, muscle cramps/weakness, slow/fast/irregular heartbeat, unusual decreased urination, or confusion.
+Tell your doctor right away if you have any serious side effects, including: fainting, decrease in vision, eye pain.
 A very serious allergic reaction to this drug is rare.
 However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.
 In the US - Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088 or at www.fda.gov/medwatch.
 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.